Pagewood Studios: Revival

 The success of The Overlanders (1946) prompted renewed interest in the studios from English companies looking to make movies in Australia.
 Ealing Studios shot Eureka Stockade (1949) there and eventually took over the studio, putting it under the management of Eric Williams and overseeing an expensive refurbishment.
 Ealing used Pagewood for Bitter Springs (1950) and rented it out for Wherever She Goes (1951) and Kangaroo (1952), but plans to film a version of Robbery Under Arms fell through.

 Closure

 The studio was temporarily shut down again in 1952, which Ken G. Hall called "the worst blow the Australian film industry has ever received, and I believe it is a fatal blow."
 One year later, it was sold to Associated Television.
-In 1959, it was sold off completely to Holden manufacturing.
+In 1959, it was sold off completely to GMH, later becoming Holden manufacturing after the Pagewood manufacturing plant closure.
 Hall later wrote in his memoirs that Pagewood "never did turn out even one commercially successful Australian film".